 Additionally, the definition of "API" receives criticism by those filing comments.
-API is defined in § III.D as "the interfaces, including any associated callback interfaces, that Microsoft Middleware running on a Windows Operating System Product uses to call upon that Windows Operating System Product."
+API is defined in § III.D as "the interfaces, including any associated callback interfaces, that Microsoft Middleware running on a Windows Operating System Product uses to call upon that Windows Operating System Product in order to obtain any services from that Windows Operating System Product."
 SRPFJ § III.D.
 Some entities filing comments complain that the definition of API is too narrow.
 In his Findings of Fact, Judge Jackson described APIs as the "synapses at which the developer of an application can connect to invoke pre-fabricated blocks of code in the operating system."
 Findings of Fact ¶ 2.
 The definition in the SRPFJ is consistent with the description in the Findings of Fact and, given the liability which was affirmed by the appellate court, is appropriately limited in scope.
 In this regard, the Court notes that because liability in this case concerns middleware, it would far exceed that liability to require Microsoft to disclose interfaces between its operating system products and all applications and devices.
 Moreover, as the government explains, the definition of API is fairly broad such that "whatever Microsoft